The Renovations Designers Want to See You Make in 2026

 What does 2026 have in store?
 In Design Psychic, our community of editors, experts, and tastemakers predicts the trends coming soon to a house near you.

-It’s getting harder and harder to guess what year a home was built just by looking at the interior, and that’s because designers want it that way.
-“Overall, the direction in renovations is shifting from spaces that feel overly new and toward designs that feel intentional, collected, and inherently timeless,” says Calgary-based designer Alykhan Velji.
-For pro Sarah Akbary, that’s playing out in the form of dark woods like walnut and smoked oak, richly veined stones, handmade tile, and limewash walls.
-For others, it looks like antique fireplace mantels and intricate crown moldings.
-Here’s what 25 designers had to say when we asked them what types of renovations will be big in the new year.
+It’s getting harder and harder to guess what year a home was built just by looking at it.
+“Overall, the direction in renovations is shifting away from spaces that feel overly new and toward designs that feel intentional, collected, and inherently timeless,” says Calgary-based designer Alykhan Velji.
+For pro Sarah Akbary, that equals dark woods like walnut and smoked oak, richly veined stones, handmade tile, and limewash walls.
+For others in the industry, it looks like antique fireplace mantels and intricate crown moldings.
+Here’s what 25 insiders had to say when we asked them what renovation materials, details, and overall projects will be big in the new year.

 wallpapered dining room